lmiles77/Credit_Risk_Analysis/README.md

 The purpose of this analysis is to demonstrate resampling models using machine learning imbalanced-learn and scikit-learn to predit Credit Risk.
 The techniques used are:

--Random Oversampling
+*Random Oversampling

--SMOTE (Synthetic Minority Oversampling Technique)
+*SMOTE (Synthetic Minority Oversampling Technique)

--ClusterCentroids (Undersampling)
+*ClusterCentroids (Undersampling)

--SMOTEENN (SMOTE and Edited Nearest Neighbors (ENN))
+*SMOTEENN (SMOTE and Edited Nearest Neighbors (ENN))

--Ensemble Classifiers Balanced Random Forest Classifier
+*Ensemble Classifiers Balanced Random Forest Classifier

--Easy Ensemble Classifier
+*Easy Ensemble Classifier

 ## Results